RadEdje/RadLens2.0/README.md

 the number of bin files depends the model size

   3. Copy the contents of the `webmodel` folder
-  4. Paste the file contents into the `kerasModel` folder in the `RadLense_TFjs_1.0.0` folder.
+  4. Paste the file contents into the `kerasModel` folder in the `RadLens_TFjs_1.0.0` folder.

-## UPLOAD and serve THE RadLense_TFjs_1.0.0 folder
+## UPLOAD and serve THE RadLens_TFjs_1.0.0 folder
-  1. Upload the entire contents of the RadLense_TFjs_1.0.0 folder onto your server.
+  1. Upload the entire contents of the RadLens_TFjs_1.0.0 folder onto your server and load the index.html file to run the web app.

 ## SOURCES: